-Visit Scotland’s most well known castle- Edinburgh Castle, tour Holyrood Palace [the Queen’s Scotland summer residence] and induldge in Afternoon Tea at The Witchery.
-For ourdoor lovers, hike Arthur’s Seat for amazing views of the city or spend the day exploring the hiking trails at the Pentlands Regional Park.
+Visit Scotland’s most well-known castle- Edinburgh Castle, tour Holyrood Palace, and indulge in Afternoon Tea at The Witchery By The Castle.
+For outdoor lovers, hike Arthur’s Seat for amazing views of the city or spend the day exploring the hiking trails at the Pentlands Regional Park.

 - Things to do in Edinburgh